Tech stocks appear to go nuts after computer glitch

 U.S. markets had closed early ahead of the holiday.
 But the crazy moves weren't the result of wild after-hours trading, according to Nasdaq, the exchange where the stocks are listed.

-Nasdaq said the misleading prices came from test data it sent out that was "improperly" used by some third party companies.
-It said it's working with those companies to fix the problem as quickly as possible.
+Nasdaq said the misleading prices came from test data it sent out that was "improperly" used by third party companies that supply information to websites.

+The bizarre numbers didn't affect actual trades in the stocks, Nasdaq spokesman Ryan Wells said.

+If they had, the money involved could have been staggering.
+An 87% plunge in Amazon stock would have wiped nearly $400 billion off the company's market capitalization.

-It was clear something odd was going on.
-Apple, Amazon and Microsoft's share prices were all listed as exactly $123.47.
-So were those of eBay (EBAY) -- up 254% -- and video game developer Zynga (ZNGA) -- up a staggering 3,292%.
+In the test data, Apple, Amazon and Microsoft's share prices were all listed as exactly $123.47.
+So were those of eBay (EBAY) -- a theoretical increase of 254% -- and video game developer Zynga (ZNGA) -- an implausible leap of 3,292%.

 The erroneous prices showed up on the websites of CNNMoney, Bloomberg and Google Finance.
-But they didn't appear on Nasdaq's own website.

 Related: Stock market madness returns as techs plunge